mathhis/discord-bot-javascript/README.md

     });
   }
   execute(interaction) {
     interaction.reply({ content: "This is an example of a Slash command.
-Learn more about building a command with Sheweny: https://sheweny.js.org/doc/structures/Command.html" });
+Learn more about building a command with Sheweny: https://sheweny.js.org/doc/structures/Command.html", ephemeral: true });
   }
 };
 ```